MrOnlineCoder/shockd/README.md

 * Multi-threading (every new connection is processed in new thread)

-* It is fast enough for home usage :D
+* It is fast enough for home usage :D (but not as nginx for example)

 Config
 -----

-There is no config currently (but will be added soon), just run the executable.
-Note, that htdocs folder must be present in executable directory.
+You can configure server by editing options in **shockd.conf** file.

+Check default config, it has explanation in comments.

 TODO
 ----

 * Add keep-alive support

-* Implement config parser and use it
+* ~~Implement config parser and use it~~

 * POST body parser